rickstaa/comfystream/.devcontainer/README.md

 ## Setting the Python Environment

-Conda is not initiated in the bash shell to provide better interoperability with VS Code Shell Integration.
+Conda is initialized in the bash shell with no environment activated to provide better interoperability with VS Code Shell Integration.

-To launch a new terminal in either `comfystream` or `comfyui` environment:
+VS Code will automatically activate the `comfystream` environment, unless you change it:

 1. From VSCode, press `Ctrl-Shift-P`
 2. Choose `Select Python Interpreter`